l-j-g/tpye/softwareDevelopmentPlan.md

 The user can select a difficulty setting at the start of the application.
 The application will have three different difficulty settings (beginner, intermediate and expert).
 The difficulty variable will select a passage of text for the user to type from a nested dictionary stored within the application.
 Harder difficulties will require the user to type longer and more gramatically intensive passages of text.

+All typing tests used in this program have been sourced from https://thepracticetest.com/typing/tests/practice-paragraphs/ and its Authors.
+I take no credit for developing this material.

 ### Text Highlighting

 As the user types the required passage of text, the characters input will be captured and stored in a variable.
 Once a word has been completed the word will be saved to a list of words typed by the user.